WormBase/wormbase-architecture/README.md

+###Database (posgresql)

+The data is stored in /var/log/postresql/data

+To log in you can type psql -U postgres -h <postgres-container-ip-addr>

 ###Datomic

 Datomic will already be running you will be able to connect with it either through port 4334 or through ssh